 - Exercise due diligence in ensuring the accuracy of the materials reproduced;

 - Indicate both the complete title of the materials reproduced, as well as the author (where available); and

 - Indicate that the reproduction is a copy of the version available at www.otc-cta.gc.ca.

-Unless otherwise specified, you may not reproduce materials on this site, in whole or in part, for the purposes of commercial redistribution without prior written permission.
+Unless otherwise specified, you may not reproduce materials on this site, in whole or in part, for the purposes of commercial redistribution without prior written permission of the Agency.

 To obtain permission to reproduce Agency materials on this site for commercial purposes, send an email request to email@example.com.

-The official symbols of the Government of Canada, including the Canada Wordmark, the Arms of Canada, and the flag symbol may not be reproduced, whether for commercial or non-commercial purposes, without prior written authorization.
+The official symbols of the Agency and of the Government of Canada, including the Canada Wordmark, the Arms of Canada, and the flag symbol may not be reproduced, whether for commercial or non-commercial purposes, without prior written authorization.

 The Agency always strives for greater levels of accessibility than those required by the current standard.
 We also include accessibility functionalities, such as Text to Speech reader, American Sign Language and Langue des signes québécoise videos.
 We consult with the disability rights community to help ensure that web content is widely accessible.

 If you experience difficulty using our web site, please consult our Web Accessibility statement that lists our accessible web features that will help you navigate the site.
 You can also request information in a different format, such as print, large print, braille, audio format, and an electronic format that is compatible with adaptive technology by contacting us at firstname.lastname@example.org.